2024 CMS Winter Meeting

 CLEMENT SOUBRIER, UBC

-FABIAN SPILL, Birmingham
+FABIAN SPILL, University of Birmingham

 © Canadian Mathematical Society : http://www.cms.math.ca/